There are more than 350,000 registered motorcycles in Illinois and the number is growing. People choose motorcycling for many reasons:

 If you are over 18 and already have an Illinois driver’s license, you will not need to take an eye exam or written exam, and will be able to skip the road test if you take the IDOT motorcycle training course.
 If you are under 18 or do not have a license, you will need to take an eye exam, written test, and road test.

 Whatever your reason for choosing a motorcycle, riding a motorcycle is fun.
 But it can also be dangerous.
 Many car drivers simply don’t think to watch for motorcycles.
 Learn what to do if you are in an Illinois motorcycle crash; request a free copy of The Ultimate Guide for Motorcycle Accident Victims.
-If you need help with an Illinois motorcycle accident claim, contact the Rockford motorcycle injury attorneys at Hupy and Abraham by calling 800-390-6350.
+If you need help with a motorcycle accident claim, contact the Illinois motorcycle injury attorneys at Hupy and Abraham by calling 800-390-6350.